Thanks to the Splorers (that's you) we create a party like no other, based on respect, doing good, feeling great and having a whole lot of fun.

 Make 'Choice' Choices

-NO GLITTER OR GLOW STICKS / GLOW JEWELLERY
+PLEASE NO PLASTIC GLITTER OR TOXIC GLOW STICKS / GLOW JEWELLERY

 Most glow sticks and bracelets end up split open and painted on sunburnt bodies (bad idea - major skin irritant).
 100% of 'glow stuff' ends up in landfill after just one night.
 Desperate to glow?
 Try UV body paint (remove before bed or going swimming).